spyboy-productions/Valid8Proxy/README.md

 1. **Proxy Fetching:** Retrieve proxies from popular proxy sources with a single command.
 2. **Proxy Validation:** Efficiently validate proxies using multithreading to save time.
-3. **Color-Coded Output:** Visualize working and non-working proxies with color-coded terminal output for easy identification.
-4. **Save to File:** Save the list of validated proxies to a file for future use.
+3. **Save to File:** Save the list of validated proxies to a file for future use.
-5. **User-Friendly:** Simple command-line interface with interactive prompts.

 ## Usage: